s3dallaz/text-python-tic-tac-toe-game/README.md

 # text-python-tic-tac-toe-game
-Tic-Tac-Toe GameA simple, interactive Tic-Tac-Toe game implemented in Python.
-This project provides a classic two-player game with a clean, text-based interface.
+A simple, interactive Tic-Tac-Toe game implemented in Python.
+This project provides a classic two-player game with a clean and text-based interface.